paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

       * The hook ```cnf/gradle/custom/bndProject-post.gradle``` is invoked.

-    * For all projects that have applied the Gradle Java plugin:
+    * All projects that have applied the Gradle Java plugin:

       * The hook ```cnf/gradle/custom/javaProject-pre.gradle``` is invoked.

-      * The library directory (where generated artifacts will be placed) is setup (equal to the build directory by default).

-      * The test options are setup.

       * The javaDoc task is setup.